 We do have some concerns about how well these pads will react to high-speed crashes.
 While the foam and fabric construction is super comfortable and it feels like they should do a nice job protecting the knee cap, we suspect they will be prone to ripping and tearing.
 A crash onto some wet roots or slippery mud may not be a big deal, but dragging these pads over rock or gravel could prove deadly.
 We could see these pads ripping more easily than some of the pads with harder exterior materials.
 Again, we should reiterate that we didn't experience this failure, but given our extensive experience testing knee pads, we could easily see this happening.

 The Slayer pads are a tremendous value.
-No, they may not be the flashiest or packed with the most features.
-That said, they have an extremely well-designed shape and fit.
-In addition, they are a very sensible option for a lot of riders as they are neither too burly nor too wimpy.
-We really like these knee pads, and the attractive price tag only enhances our high-opinion.
+While they aren't the flashiest or packed with the most features, they have an extremely well-designed shape and fit.
+In addition, they are a very sensible option for many riders as they are neither too burly nor too wimpy.
+We really like these knee pads, and the attractive price tag sweetens the deal.
 You can certainly spend more money for more intricate padding, better airflow, and flashier graphics, but the Slayer pads deliver a supreme value as they are.

 The Dakine Slayer are well-rounded, versatile, and functional knee pads that are an extremely good value.
 As a result, they take home our coveted Best Buy Award.
 On the trail, the Slayer pads offer an excellent blend of protection, fit, comfort, and pedal-friendliness that will work well for a wide range of riders.
 If you are looking for a mid-duty set of knee pads for daily trail riding, these pads are worth a look — especially if you love a deal.
 Gravity fiends or cross country riders should look elsewhere, but everyone in between should consider the Slayer knee pads.